 Reviewed by Kathleen Coskran (Ethiopia 1965-67)

-Kathleen Coskran (Ethiopia 1965-67) writer and teacher, has appeared in several anthologies and her collection of short stories, The High Price of Everything, won a Minnesota Book Award as did Tanzania on Tuesday: Writing by American Women Abroad which she co-edited.
-She is the recipient of numerous awards, fellowships and residencies including a National Endowment for the Arts Fellowship.
-She has recently published three volumes of her flash fiction, called The Pocket Story Collection, which are available on her web site, www.kathleencoskran.net.
+The work of reviewer Kathleen Coskran, writer and teacher, has appeared in several anthologies and her collection of short stories, The High Price of Everything, won a Minnesota Book Award as did Tanzania on Tuesday: Writing by American Women Abroad which she co-edited.
+She is the recipient of numerous awards, fellowships and residencies including a National Endowment for the Arts Fellowship, a Bush Artist’s Fellowship, and two grants from the Minnesota State Arts Board.